 Fear of failure has many different faces.
+Exam stress, perfectionism, blockade problems of gifted children or presentation anxiety doesn't affect everyone.
 Some students suffer in their own particular way.

 An exam year is in many ways a tough year.
 All the course work is completed, and now it is all about the big picture.
 Your final exams and your final project are important for your overall grade.
 Exam pressure is very high.
 This pressure has increased over the past few years, because more emphasis is put on success rates.
 High expectations from people around you may also add to this pressure.
 Exam stress can suddenly strike during your exam year, decreasing your chances of graduating.
 If you recognise this on time and if you can keep your eyes on the ball, you will increase your chances of graduating.
 A good method helps you do this.